Janamou/android-testing-codelab/01-uiautomator/README.md

 calculatorApp.clickAndWaitForNewWindow();
 ```

-#### Press the clear button to delete possible previous values on display
+#### Press the clear button to delete possible previous values on the display

 > Warning: This is an important step.
 The test might fail next time if the value on the display is not cleared.

-Search for view with text either "clr" or "del", validate it and press long click.
+Search for the view with text either "clr" or "del", validate it and do a long click.

 ```java
 // Use calculator app